offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 In addition, there's a SOURCE node just before the grid and a SINK node just after the grid.
 Each node connects to nodes immediately in front of it (left-to-right) assuming that the hidden state transition that edge represents is allowed by the HMM.
 In the example above, the Viterbi graph doesn't connect "B" to "B" because "B" is forbidden to transition to itself in the HMM.

-Each edge weight in the Viterbi graph is the probability that the symbol at the destination column was emitted (e.g. x) after the hidden state transition represented by the edge occured (e.g. A→A): Pr(source-to-destination transition) * Pr(symbol emitted from destination).
+Each edge weight in the Viterbi graph is the probability that the symbol at the destination column was emitted (e.g. x) after the hidden state transition represented by the edge occurred (e.g. A→A): Pr(source-to-destination transition) * Pr(symbol emitted from destination).
 For example, in the HMM diagram above, Pr(A→B) is 0.623 and Pr(B emitting x) is 0.225, so Pr(x|A→B) = 0.623 * 0.225 = 0.140175.

 ```{svgbob}
   z                 x